daboross/fern/README.md

 fern
 ====

-fern is a configurable logging framework written for [rust](http://www.rust-lang.org/).
+fern is a runtime-configurable logging library written for [rust](http://www.rust-lang.org/).

 Current features are:
 - Multiple loggers.
 You can create as many loggers as you need, and configure them separately.